VS Code via Code-Server

 3. Provides a simpler alternative to VS Code via ProxyJump, which requires a lot of setup and for Windows users requires 2-factor authentication to login and change directory.

-4. Involves steps: pull the docker container, launch a batch job to start the container on a compute node, SSH tunnel to the compute node where the container is running, and securely access VS Code through your browser window.
+4. Involves steps: making a symbolic link to the container stored on hyak or pulling the docker container yourself, launching a batch job to start the container on a compute node, opening a SSH tunnel to the compute node where the container is running, and securely accessing VS Code through your browser window.

-This step only needs to be performed during the first set up.
+This step only needs to be performed during initial set up.

 Start an interactive job to pull the cointainer with the apptainer module.
-Here is an example command to start your interactive job:
+Here is an example command to start your interactive job (find out which accounts and partitions your can access with the hyakalloc command):

 Pull the container from DockerHub.
 This will take a few minutes to complete.
 When complete, you will have a container image called code-server_lastest.sif.
 There are other versions of the container you might consider rather than the latest version: code-server tags.